Best Open-Source B2B eCommerce Platforms

 Even though open source platforms are free, you’ll most certainly incur additional expenses, such as licensing and hosting provider fees, developer wages, security and PCI DSS compliance expenses, and any other costs associated with running and maintaining the platform.

-Since ecommerce is a treasure trove of financial data and open source code happens to be open for everyone, the code can end up in the wrong hands and used by bad actors who might look for ways to exploit any potential vulnerabilities in the system.
+Since ecommerce is a treasure trove of financial data and open source code happens to be open for everyone, the code can end up in the wrong hands and be used by bad actors who might look for ways to exploit any potential vulnerabilities in the system.

 Here’s our rundown of the most popular ecommerce platforms on the market that are also open source!